HTTP Error Codes

 https://api.m3ter.com/organizations/ZZ6d788d-5174-4e8b-9d69-a41f4671fcYY/meters

 But the OrgId used in the path did not exist.
-A 403 Forbidden is returned with a message in the return JSON body:
+A 403 Forbidden is returned with a message in the JSON body of the response:

 404 - Not Found Example